andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 - *Tiered labor*: if there are more people than there are jobs, they compete.
   - A market equilibrium gets worked out in which the price of the jobs is set at the wages under the assumption that everyone is competing for the same jobs.
   - Tiered labor market - **access to different levels of jobs**.
-    - Partially set by federal policy, which is choosing to provide protections for industrail workers but not agricultural workers.
+    - Partially set by federal policy, which is choosing to provide protections for industrial workers but not agricultural workers.
     - These jobs are disproportionately going to white workers, which are using unions to keep out black workers.
   - All sorts of social mechanisms and filters - some set by social practice, custom, or policy - maintain the tiered labor market.
-- Not only is there social segregation and exclusion, but economically too.
+- Not only is there social segregation and exclusion but economically too.
 - Prevented through legal segregation and economic inequalities as well.

 #### Expanding Wealth Gap
-- When the American is transformed and much oft he labor conflict is being smoothed over; black people are almost entirely being left out through filters and exclusions.
+- When the American is transformed and much of the labor conflict is being smoothed over; black people are almost entirely being left out through filters and exclusions.
-- Even though wealth inequality overall is decreasing - enormous wealth gap emerging in the Progressive era is being reduced through unions, redistribution; yet, gap between white and black families is increasing.
+- Even though wealth inequality overall is decreasing - the enormous wealth gap emerging in the Progressive era is being reduced through unions, redistribution; yet, the gap between white and black families is increasing.

 <br>